-The fundamental tenet of Hacienda is that students will learn to direct and manage their own learning.
+The fundamental tenet of our Hacienda school is that students will learn to direct and manage their own learning.
 Child development is a process of stimulation and enrichment with cognitive and manipulative materials as well as hands-on activities.
 Students, individually and in small groups, plan and assess their goals in learning.

 Our mission is to provide an enriched learning environment in which students develop optimally and fulfill their full potential as human beings in all their roles and relationships.
 We intend that they develop the intellectual and social skills, as well as character, to enable them to succeed in high school and college settings.
 We expect that they will not only take their proper places in society, they will come to influence and change society for the better.